Your Privacy Matters

 Inventory write offs in pharmaceutical manufacturing

 Public health and the environment are areas of high concern.
 These two topics overlap in the waste generated by the pharmaceutical industry.
 In this article we want to consider one particular type of waste, which is excess and obsolete (E&O) inventory: the medicines destroyed because surplus to requirements or out of date.
+How big a problem are pharmaceutical inventory write offs and what can be done about them?

 And while waste of this kind is generated at different points in the supply chain, from raw material production to unused medicines discarded by patients, we are going to focus on the pharmaceutical manufacturers themselves.